MyNameIsTakenOMG/aws-sysops-associate/README.md

   - Helps record configurations and changes over time
   - You can receive alerts (SNS notifications) for any changes
   - a per-region service
+  - can be aggregated across regions and accounts
+  - can store configuration data into s3
 - config rules
   - aws managed rules(over 75)
   - custom rules
-  - rules can be evaluated/triggered when config changes or at regular intervals
+  - rules can be evaluated/triggered:
+    - when config changes
+    - and / or at regular intervals
   - AWS Config Rules does not prevent actions from happening (no deny)
   - no free tier
 - aws config resource